Alcoholism Signs and Symptoms

 - Being secretive about drinking

-Are you sure it’s Alcoholism?
+How to make sure it’s Alcoholism?

 There are a few screening tools that can help determine if someone has alcohol use disorder.
 One of them is a CAGE.
 This is a questionnaire that estimates the severity of a drinking problem.
 In the event that you answer “yes” to at least two CAGE questions, you should look for expert medicinal help.